-Yet we also know not all red wines are made equal.
-While most varieties and blends contain the same basic makeup, the unique chemical compounds, fermentation processes and even the nutrition of the soil where vines were grown plays a part in the health benefits you get with each sip.
+Yet, we also know not all red wines are made equal.
+While most varieties and blends contain the same basic makeup, the unique chemical compounds, fermentation processes and even the nutrition of the soil where vines were grown play a part in the health benefits you get with each sip.

 We’re putting the age-old question of red wine being good or bad for you to bed.
 Exactly what types of red wine are best for your health, as well as the ins and outs of why and how, are all answered below.

 So Why Is Red Wine Good for You?

 There’s more to a glass of red wine than its simple feel-good sips.
 Besides the earthy richness, palette-popping notes and warm sensations, each glass of red wine carries a complex mix of phytonutrients, or plant chemicals, your body craves to run at its best.